 2 p.m.: I heat some organic olive oil in a skillet and fry up a plantain for lunch with a kale, Brussels sprouts, and Honeycrisp apple salad.
 I had a mac ‘n’ cheese, fried chicken (my mom made this NY Times recipe that involved a jam and balsamic vinegar marinade that added the best tang), and birthday cake feast last night to celebrate my 36 years with my family, so I’m being virtuous today.
 I wash my hands after making the mustardy salad dressing — I wash them a thousand times a day even while working from home, since I’m constantly touching and receiving packages of beauty products — then slather them in the hand oil from Skin Dew.
 I love this stuff — it melts in miraculously and revives my hands instantly, leaving them silky and comfortable.
 On weekends, I carry it around in my bag and am constantly whipping it out.

 11 a.m.: I’m leading a beauty master class today over Zoom, so I put on a little makeup.
 If this were an in-person event, I’d probably forego foundation, but Zoom is weird, and people are zeroed in on your every pore.
 We work with makeup artist Gucci Westman a lot, and she came out with a clean makeup line that is just the most deluxe.
 It feels like nothing on, makes your skin look like healthy-looking skin, and it’s made with nourishing botanicals, so you get a benefit, too.
-Her foundation comes in a stick, so if you have zero makeup skills like me, it’s super easy to spot treat your spots (spot-treating discolouration and blemishes with foundation looks so much more natural than covering your entire face in foundation).
-I dab my lips and cheeks with the blackberry tint from Balmyard Beauty — it’s this coconut-oil based balm that leaves a subtle, sexy hint of colour, and it’s so pretty on every part of the face.
+Her foundation comes in a stick, so if you have zero makeup skills like me, it’s super easy to spot treat your spots (spot-treating discoloration and blemishes with foundation looks so much more natural than covering your entire face in foundation).
+I dab my lips and cheeks with the blackberry tint from Balmyard Beauty — it’s this coconut-oil based balm that leaves a subtle, sexy hint of color, and it’s so pretty on every part of the face.
 I’m obsessed with the Black Roses shade.
 It looks super dark in the pot, but it’s actually sheer and somehow impossibly flattering on absolutely every skin tone.
 I smooth it over my lids and onto the tip of my nose sometimes too, just to add a little warmth.

 12:15 p.m.: Whenever I have to perform — whether that’s leading a master class or interviewing a guest on our podcast, goop’s The Beauty Closet — my stress skyrockets.
 One of the most soothing rituals I do is gua sha, a form of skin massage using a sculpted stone tool that originated in ancient China.
 I love the gua sha kit from Wildling.
 It comes with a gua sha stone, a skin tonic, and a face oil, and they’re all exquisite.
 I spritz my face with the tonic, apply the face oil, and slowly ease the gua sha stone from my nose moving diagonally up to my temple.
 I repeat this five times on both sides of my face.
 It has a depuffing, temporarily sculpting effect on skin.
 It’s magic when I do it in the morning — I look more rested and energetic all day.